Put £200 behind the bar on a night out?

-Does anyone actually find these so-called “motivational pictures”, well, motivational?
+Does anyone actually find these so-called “motivational pictures”, well, a motivator?
 Last week I mentioned Dan Pink (and what motivates us) and then I wondered where you can find great examples of businesses like this.
-A good a place as any to start was job website Glassdoor’s award for the 50 UK Best Places to Work in […]
+A good a place as any to start was job website Glassdoor’s award for the 50 UK Best Places to Work […]

 “We want to change but the culture here is just too deeply embedded”.
 A more traditional approach to tackling the problem of change within an organisation could be some encouraging words from senior management, a selection of PowerPoint slides detailing the company’s new Aims & Objectives or a departmental team building session… which we all […]

 I apologise now if you were looking for insights from either Alan Sugar or Donald Trump… that kind of apprentice has no place in this blog post.
-If you know the man above you are one of a select group, who I might have one or two things in common… Tomohiro Nishikado is known as the father of Space Invaders.
-Read more
+If you recognise the man in the photo above, you are one of a select group, who I might have one or two things in common… Tomohiro Nishikado […]

 Have you read Steven Pinker’s book, The Blank Slate: The Modern Denial of Human Nature?